angelajholden/responsivevideogallery/README.md

 #Responsive Video Gallery

-##A simple responsive video gallery

-Earlier this year I worked on a large website redesign that required a video gallery.
-It was a WordPress website and would contain videos from YouTube and Vimeo.
+I recently worked on a website redesign that needed a video gallery.
+It was a WordPress project and would contain videos from YouTube and Vimeo.
 I decided a custom post type and custom fields was the best approach, and what follows is the HTML5/CSS and jQuery app, Fancybox.

 The code I wrote is open source and free to be copied, used, and changed.